minhpascal/controversy/README.rst

 Running for development
 -----------------------

-If you'd like to reproduce our results, we encourage you to use the demo or look at our `API spec`_ for raw ``json`` results.
-Alternatively, you can clone this repository and run the server yourself.
+If you'd like to reproduce our results, we encourage you to use the demo online or look at our `API spec`_ for raw ``json`` results.
+Alternatively, you can clone this repository and either call the scoring function or run the demo server yourself.
 We wrote `some instructions to help you`_.

 ------